clsavino/MySQL-Node-Bamazon/README.md

 #### Screenshot 2 -
 * Add New Product option - prompt Manager to input product name, department, price, and quantity, INSERT and SELECT queries used
 * Add to Inventory option - prompt Manager to input Item id and quantity to add, display Inventory Table, SELECT and UPDATE queries used
-* Prompt Manager to determine if desires to continue, "No" is selected which invokes connection.end() for a clean end to database connection and Node.js app

 ![Alt text](/images/manager2.PNG?raw=true "Photo of the command line interface showing manager option selected and response")